An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Static Solution

 \subsection{Noether charge in Odd Dimensions}

 Certainly the most striking difference of the odd dimensional case, says $d=2n+1$, is the presence of an additional term corresponding to the \textit{vacuum energy} of AdS$_{2n+1}$.
-This vacuum energy is not independent of the (Lovelock) gravitational theory considered and requires some cumbersome computations to obtain its value.
+This has been obtained by several authors in different ways.
+See for instance \cite{Mora:2004rx}.
+This vacuum energy, although its dependence on $l$ is generic given $d$, it is not independent of the (Lovelock) gravitational theory considered.
 For the static case discussed above it can be shown that this is given by

-It can be useful to write down $\kappa$ explicitly in this point, \textit{i.e.},
+which is the result in \cite{Mora:2004rx} rewritten in the conventions of this work.
+To proceed it will be useful to write down $\kappa$ explicitly in this point, \textit{i.e.},

-in order to make explicit the presence of the $\alpha_p$ coefficients in this expression, see Eq.(\ref{LovelockKdegenerated}).
-As can be observe $E_0$ depends on the particular Lovelock theory considered.
+in order to make explicit the presence of the $\alpha_p$ coefficients in this expression.
+See Eq.(\ref{LovelockKdegenerated}).
+As can be observed $E_0$ depends on the particular Lovelock theory considered.
 It is also necessary to notice that